 11. Sydney to the Great Ocean Road

 A different road trip which would be a great spring break is the 2,480km loop from Sydney through the wine region of Rutherglen to river side town of Echuca, the mining town of Bendigo, Grampians National Park and through to Warrnambool.
 From there you can drive along the full length of the Great Ocean Road, stopping in at the 12 Apostles on the way to Melbourne, before returning to Sydney.
+A great website to better plan your trip to the Great Ocean Road is Explore the Great Ocean Road.

 12. Sydney to Broken Hill and Mildura